-If you want to come face to face with a great white shark and would like to learn how to identify these sharks, join us on one of our “science” expeditions.
+If you want to find our for yourself what it’s like to come face to face with a great white shark and want to learn how to identify these sharks, join us on one of our “science” expeditions.
 We do have some spaces open and would love to introduce you to our sharks.

 Call 619.887.4275, email firstname.lastname@example.org or visit www.sharkdiver.com for more information.